Course Code: GES426

 Naseem Ghaffari, JD assists with investigations related to employee relations issues, while effectively and accurately maintaining confidential employee relations.
 She monitors precedents and manages consistency in EEO practices: Including critical incident management, investigations, contract negotiations, and resolution recommendations.
 Naseem has 7+ years’ experience resolving disputes in the workplace and international environments and has extensive investigative experience.
 She is an expert in negotiations, bargaining, and mediation resulting in favorable agreements and contract terms.
 In order to do so, she fosters reconciliations to improve organizational effectiveness and employee performance.
 Most recently, she worked in the public sector as an Employee Relations, EEO and ADA consultant.
 In addition to this, she holds a Juris Doctorate, has a Masters Certification in International Conflict Resolution and Mediation, and is a Certified California Mediator.

-There are no pre-requisites for this program.
-Using a computer browser and Microsoft Word are necessary to complete the assignments and navigate the online campus.
-Students should have basic computer skills and be comfortable navigating the Internet and using e-mail.
-Students must be willing to learn to write at a professional level in order to generate contracts and fulfill various written tasks related to mediation.
+Students must be able to use a browser and Microsoft Word to complete the assignments and navigate the online campus.
+Students should have basic computer skills and be comfortable navigating the Internet and using email.
+Students must be willing to learn to write at a professional level in order to generate contracts and fulfill various written tasks related to mediation and restorative justice.

 A mediator is a professional who acts as a neutral party helping two or more people in conflict come to a collaborative, negotiated agreement that is referred to a Memorandum of Agreement.
 An arbitrator is a professional who acts as a neutral party but, unlike the mediator, functions more like a judge, hearing evidence and witnesses and then rendering an award to one party.

-This is one of the most comprehensive mediation and arbitration distance learning programs available with online learning that includes role play practice.
+This is one of the most comprehensive mediation and arbitration distance learning course available with online learning that includes role play practice.